AdobeDocs/campaign-classic.en/help/surveys/using/building-a-survey.md

 ![](assets/s_ncs_admin_survey_select_template.png)

 The pages of the form are created using a special editor that lets you define and configure (text) input fields, selection fields (lists, checkboxes, etc.) and static elements (images, HTML content, etc.).
-They can be collected in "containers" and laid out according to requirements (see [Adding questions](#adding-questions)).
+They can be collected in "containers" and laid out according to requirements.
+[Learn more](#adding-questions)).

 >[!NOTE]
 >
->For more on how to define content and create screen layouts for a Web form, refer to [this section](../../web/using/about-web-forms.md).
+>For more on how to define content and create screen layouts for a Web form, refer to [this document](../../web/using/about-web-forms.md).

-## Adding fields {#adding-fields}
+## Add fields {#adding-fields}

 The fields in a form enable users to enter information and select options.
 For each page in the form, they are created via the first button in the toolbar using the **[!UICONTROL Add using the wizard]** menu.